-Any information considered to be relevant to a disciplinary process should be brought forward by the student and/or parent/guardian or carer, including if the student has learning difficulties or disabilities or any medical condition and how this was relevant to the disciplinary matter.
-Where additional support for the student during the disciplinary process may be necessary this will be discussed with the Head of Study Plus Learning & Student Wellbeing.
+Any information considered to be relevant to a disciplinary process should be brought forward by the student and/or parent/guardian or carer, including if the student has learning difficulties or disabilities or any medical condition and how this relates to the disciplinary matter.
+Where additional support for the student during the disciplinary process may be necessary this will be discussed with the Head of Study Plus especially if students are subject to an Education, Health & Care plan.